dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 **See [Design Mockup](IncreaseVisibilityHelixQueues/design-mockup.md) for a mockup of the design.**

-1. Be notified of when a new PR is merged.
+1. Be notified of when a new PR is created.
    1. Our existing code can already do this.
 Specifically, our `AnalysisProcessor` in our `BuildResultAnalysisProcess` microservice.
    2. This needs to be changed to add a new Checkrun, as the Helix Queue Insights will be its own checkrun to avoid running into the 65k character limit.
 2. Parse a repository's pipelines the determine the unique queues they use.